 Changes are automatically saved to your Postman Vault.

 You can also edit the value of a vault secret from the variables pane or the request builder.
 Select Variables in the workbench to open the variables pane.
-You can edit vault secrets referenced in an HTTP request under Variables used and vault secrets available from a Postman element under All variables.
+You can edit vault secrets referenced in an HTTP request under Variables in request and vault secrets available from a Postman element under All variables.
 In the variables pane, delete the existing value next to a vault secret, then enter a new value.
 You can also hover over the reference to the vault secret in the request builder, delete the existing value, then enter a new value.

 Last modified: 2024/04/29